Welcome to Sexual Health Oldham

 We provide free and confidential sexual health services in Oldham including information and advice on all types of contraception and STI testing and treatment.
 Our service is confidential, non-judgmental and for people of all ages, genders and orientations.

-- Screening and treatment for sexually transmitted infections (STIs), including HIV
+- Treatment for sexually transmitted infections (STIs) including people living with HIV

 - Pregnancy testing